MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/incident-mgt.md

 > [!NOTE]
 > The maximum number of attached files and maximum file size settings that you configure also apply to the attached files in the **Related Items** tab for configuration items.

 Incident priority calculation is rated on a scale from 1 to 9.
 A priority of 1 is the highest priority.
 It's based on a combination of impact and urgency.
-Impact and urgency settings are defined as High, Medium, or Low, and they are configured when the incident is created.
+Impact and urgency settings are defined as High, Medium, or Low, and they're configured when the incident is created.
 The following table shows how to define the incident priority for each possible combination of impact and urgency.

 ![Illustration showing the calculation table.](./media/incident-mgt/prioritycalculationtable.png)